 - Tufted Deer Elaphodus cephalophus

 The Cervinae subfamily co contains deer that are medium sized with long slender legs and long thin bodies.
-The antlers are often comely and branching in the males.
+The antlers are often comely and branching in the males, as you may notice in North American Elk.

 - Thorold’s Deer Cervus albirostris